 6. He and his group pioneered the development of loose biomass gasification system.
 NARI was the first Institute in the world to develop 500 kW (thermal) sugarcane leaves gasifier in 1995.
 This development help spawn such development efforts all over India.

 7. His group has pioneered development of low cost solar-based water purifiers and concept of rural restaurants.

 8. His efforts have shown how a small rural S&T Institute working on shoestring budget can pioneer technologies for rural India.

 He has served on many committees like Planning Commission, Advisory Board on Energy, MNRE, MERC, etc. He has more than 160 publications, some of them in prestigious national and international journals, seven patents, four books, and various chapters in books.
 Dr. Rajvanshi has lectured and given keynote addresses at many universities in U.S.A. and India.
 He regularly gives inspirational lectures to a large number of students of prestigious institutes like IITs, NITs, IIMs, etc. Recently he has written a human interest story of his work on renewable energy at NARI and has made this book freely available in the hope of inspiring youngsters to work on rural development.
-He has also penned his autobiography and made it available free on web.
+He has also penned his autobiography.

 Besides the technology work, Dr. Rajvanshi has great interest in spirituality and holistic development as evidenced by his book on the subject and his various writings which appear quite frequently in Speaking Tree (Times of India) and Huffington Post.
 Dr. Rajvanshi believes that spirituality with high technology should be the mantra of India’s development and practices what he preaches.
 Thus he lives a simple life in rural Maharashtra while developing high technologies for rural poor.